 There are now some amazing apps for tavellers out there that will make your life on the road oh so much easier.
 First up, with Maps.Me you can download entire country maps to your phone and use them off-line, with navigation so you need never get lost again!

 Translation apps also come in useful as does some form of currency converter so you know what you are spending.
 The vegetarians/vegans out there should also definitely get Happy Cow in order to find suitable places to eat.

 Of course, these apps are not foolproof and are only as reliable as the information put into them.
 Therefore, you may occasionally be sent to a bus station or restaurant that closed down years ago but these instances are thankfully few and far between.

 Other apps are more trip specific, for example, Inter-rail has an app that gives you the entire European rail timetable.
 Another one, Iron Dome is useful for when visiting Israel as it sounds an emergency alarm every-time a rocket is fired so you have a few seconds to take cover.

-I have previously written a whole blog post about the best travel apps for travellers which I do try to update regularly.
+I have previously written a whole blog post about the best travel apps for travelers which I do try to update regularly.
 Take a look

 Be sure to bring some clothes.
 Clothes come in very useful pretty much everywhere in the world and the best bit is they come in all manner of shapes and sizes!